nxskok/pasias/docs/15-logistic-regression.md

 ## 7 colored      0     1
 ```

 You would *definitely* benefit from running this pipeline one line at a time to see how it works!
-The `summarize_if` produces columns with names like `age_q1`, which are then split up into a variable name and a "which quartile" by the fancy version of `pivot_longer`.
+The `summarize` produces columns with names like `age_q1`, which are then split up into a variable name and a "which quartile" by the fancy version of `pivot_longer`.
 (If you prefer, this is the vanilla version of `pivot_longer` followed by `separate`.
 For yourself, do it the way that makes sense to you.)
 Finally, I put Q1 and Q3 in their own columns so that you can see them side by side.

 The categorical variables are a bit trickier, because they will have